twalford/twalford.github.io/index.md

 &nbsp;
 * * *
 ## [Nonogram Solver](https://github.com/twalford/pgeHanjie)
-Nonograms are puzzles with number clues on the sides of a grid which indicated coloured squares and when coloured correctly, reveal a picture.
+Nonograms are puzzles with number clues on the sides of a grid which indicate specific squares.
+When coloured correctly they reveal a picture.
 I attempted to create a program to help solve the puzzles in the same way that I would by hand.
-The resulting program acts like a regular digital nonogram program where the user can solve like normal.
-Features of my program are:
+The resulting program acts like a regular nonogram program where the user can solve like normal.
+Usage of my program are as follows:
 - Left click to fill in a square.
 - Right click to mark a dot.
 - Same click again to remove either of the above.